3 Free VPNs With Servers in Japan (100% Free Options)

 Many users may need to look no further than this to get everything they need from a free Japanese VPN.
 It’s literally got everything you need, because it’s free, unlimited, and has multiple servers in Japan.
 Nevertheless, we’ll also cover some other options, though they can’t quite match up to ProtonVPN.

-Free VPN Option #2 – Tunnelbear Free Version (500 MB data per month)
+Free Option #3 – Tunnelbear Free Version

 Nevertheless, Tunnelbear is still a perfectly usable free VPN with a server in Japan (Tokyo), but on the downside it only gives you 500 MB of data to use each month.
 This makes it really unattractive compared to ProtonVPN with it’s unlimited use.